 The pancreas produces digestive enzymes to help break down food.
 When you have pancreatic cancer, or have had pancreatic surgery, your body may not be able to make enough of these digestive enzymes.
 This affects the body’s ability to digest food, particularly fat and protein, and to absorb vital nutrients.
 This is often referred to as pancreatic exocrine insufficiency (PEI).

-Signs of PEI include abdominal pain; bloating and excessive wind; diarrhoea or oily bowel movements (stools) that are pale in colour, frothy, loose and difficult to flush; and weight loss.
+- diarrhoea or oily bowel movements (stools) that are pale in colour, frothy, loose and difficult to flush

 To help prevent these symptoms, your doctor may prescribe pancreatic enzymes, sometimes with acid-suppressing medicine.
 The dose will be based on, and adjusted to, your symptoms and dietary intake.
 It may take time to get this balance right.